finos/compliant-financial-infrastructure/accelerators/kubernetes/ocp/gcp/03_day2_customisation/day2_customisation.md

 `oc get compliancecheckresults -l compliance.openshift.io/scan-name=ocp4-cis-node-worker,compliance.openshift.io/check-status=FAIL`

-Once any remediation have be made the following command can be used to rescan a scan, in this example we are again looking at the *rhcos4-finos-finos-master* scan.
+Once any remediation have be made the following commands can be used to trigger a compliance rescan.
 A [script](rescan.sh) to trigger a rescan of all scans has been provided.

 `oc annotate compliancescans/ocp4-cis compliance.openshift.io/rescan=`